 Download a free eviction notice customized for Rhode Island state law below in MS Word (.docx) or Adobe PDF format.

-30-Day Lease Termination: Use this notice to let a tenant know that you’re ending a month-to-month lease, and that they must prepare to leave your property.
+30-Day Lease Termination: 30-Day Lease Termination: Use this 30-day notice to let a tenant know that you’re ending a month-to-month lease agreement and that they must prepare to leave your property.

 If you wish to send a letter simply reminding your tenant that rent is late (without threat of eviction), use a late rent notice.